julwrites/VSCodeCmder/README.md

 ## Known Issues

--   Jump to path does not accept environment variables
 -   Output channel is not colored.
 While this can be fixed, it may make more sense to install [Output Colorizer](https://marketplace.visualstudio.com/items?itemName=IBM.output-colorizer)

 Issues or requests are welcome on [Github](https://github.com/julwrites/VSCode_Explorer)

-## Release Notes

-What's New?

--   Added build functionality for Visual Studio projects and Makefiles
--   Added caching and file watching functionality to speed up build calls
--   Added ignore and de-duplication functionality to present cleaner output

 ## Contributing